 By using a domain broker, you are able to conceal your identity, which can help provide leverage in the negotiation.
 For example, if a domain investor is approached by ABC Co. to purchase a domain name and after a quick search the investor finds that ABC Co. has $100 million in annual revenue; chances are the price will go up.
 Another challenge is trying to negotiate a domain name sale on your own without giving away your identity.
 Unfortunately, an email that says: To Whom It May Concern, I have a surprise sum of money I’m willing to offer you but I’m not willing to let you know who I am! sounds a lot like a phishing email and may be ignored.

-Domain broker services
+Domain broker listing

 Here are some domain brokers you can work with.
 All offer different services for different fees.